Sam-Mucyo/cs205-high-performance/lec1/lec1.md

 - **Parallel Computing:** The increase in cores necessitates advancements in managing millions of concurrent threads, as seen in GPUs (Graphics Processing Units), and requires efficient use of intra-chip and inter-chip parallelism through shared and distributed memory systems.

-## FLYNN'S TAXONOMY: Classification of parallel computers
+## Flynn's Taxonomy: Classification of Parallel Computers

 **SISD (Single Instruction, Single Data)**: processing one instruction on one data stream at a time.
 Example: IBM 360 the oldest computer architecture type.